deltachat/deltachat-pages/_posts/2020-01-15-desktop-client-release.md

 - The group name will now be used as the subject for outgoing messages.

-- As Desktop also makes it convenient to write "multi-line" messages containing several paragraphs, and you can change the "E-mail interaction" setting to consider "All" e-mail, some people successfully experiment with using Delta apps as their only e-mail client.
+- Some people successfully experiment with using Delta Chat as their only email client.
+The Desktop client makes it convenient to write "multi-line" messages containing several paragraphs; in this case you should also change the "Show classic emails" setting to "All", so you never miss one.

 ![Screenshot of the Desktop Client; you can choose between different background images.](../assets/blog/screenshots/2020-01-15-delta-chat-desktop-client-release-background-image.jpg)